nf-core/taxprofiler/docs/output.md

 </details>

-The main taxonomic profiling file from KrakenUniq is the `*.tsv` file.
+The main taxonomic profiling file from Bracken is the `*.tsv` file.
 This provides the basic results from Kraken2 but with the corrected abundance information.

 ### Kraken2